Best golf courses in Myrtle Beach

-Ranked consistently among the nation’s Top 100 courses on all respectable lists.
-This unanimous decision is because the Caledonia course is simply spectacular on every level.
-From the moment you enter the property and drive down the exclusive half mile stretch hidden by tall oak trees either side, you can feel that this is somewhere special.
-This course exceeds all expectations with greens framed by meandering streams and woodland pines.
-The natural beauty of the area has been preserved and you will always feel alone on the course, you rarely see another hole.
+Ranked consistently among the nation’s Top 100 courses on all respectable lists, this unanimous decision is because the Caledonia course is simply spectacular on every level.
+From the moment you enter the property and drive down the exclusive half-mile stretch hidden by tall oak trees either side, you can feel that this is somewhere special.
+The course exceeds all expectations with greens framed by meandering streams and woodland pines.
+The natural beauty of the area has been preserved and you will always feel alone on the course, as you rarely see another hole.

-The course is famous for a number of reasons: arguably it’s the course with the most elevation changes, it claims to have some of the best greens around with its Champion UltraDwarf grass, and the course features water hazards on 15 of the 18 holes.
+Arguably it’s the course with the most elevation changes in Myrtle Beach and claims to have some of the best greens around with its Champion UltraDwarf grass, this course features water hazards on 15 of the 18 holes.
 A championship standard course that’s great for players of all abilities as there are five sets of tees to choose from.

 One of the Grand Strand’s first courses to be built, Pine Hills stands as the matriarch of Myrtlewood.
 As you would expect from one of the leading courses, this difficult design demands respect from all golfers who attempt the 18.
 It’s not the longest on the stretch but a lot tighter than most.
-If you play here you’ll need to think strategically on every hole, it really does keep you on your toes.
-If that’s your kind of course then you will love playing Pine Hills.
+If you play here you’ll need to think strategically on every hole, as it really does keep you on your toes.

-Located just over the Carolina border this tough, big hitting course is ready for all contenders willing to step up to the test.
-Built around the marshlands native to the area the course is as beautiful to look at as it is to play.
-The landing areas are generous so If you are long enough to hit over the water you could score well here.
+Located just over the Carolina border this tough, big-hitting course is ready for all contenders willing to step up to the test.
+Built around the marshlands native to the area, the layout is as beautiful to look at as it is to play.
+The landing areas are generous, so If you are long enough to hit over the water you could score well here.

 This classic Rees Jones design rewards good shots but severely punishes bad decisions.
-Another one of the Myrtle Beach old timers, this course has stood the test of time and continues to be a local favourite.
-A course that you’ll want to play again and again with pure white sand and perfectly cut Bermuda fairways.
+Another one of the Myrtle Beach old-timers, this course has stood the test of time and continues to be a local favourite.
+It is certainly a course that you’ll want to play again and again with pure white sand and perfectly cut Bermuda fairways.
 Remember that all slopes lead to water so accuracy is paramount.